-8 Note that mass- 'to be bitten' is a lexically passive verb.
+8 Note that mac- 'to get hit/beaten' is a lexically passive verb.

 7 For simplicity, I assume a head raising analysis of Korean externally headed relative clauses here, but adopting an operator movement analysis would not make any difference in appreciating the paradigm.